vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_examples.md

 ### Authorize Access to an Insecure Private Registry Server {#registry}

-To authorize connections from a VCH to an insecure private registry server, set the `insecure-registry` option.
+To authorize connections from a VCH to a private registry server without verifying the certificate of that registry, set the `insecure-registry` option.
 You can specify `insecure-registry` multiple times to allow connections from the VCH to multiple insecure private registry servers.

 This example deploys a VCH with the following configuration: